polyphony-chat/docs/SPECIFICATION.md

 Revocation Lists (CRLs) to keep track of which certificates are no longer valid.
 This is done to prevent a user from using a certificate that has been revoked.

-In the context of polyproto, CRLs are not used.
 CRLs are difficult to implement well, often requiring many resources to keep up to date, and are also not always reliable.
-OCSP (Online Certificate Status Protocol) is a more modern alternative, which is more reliable and easier to implement.
-Still, it potentially requires many resources to keep up with demand, while also introducing a more immediate single point of failure, along with potential privacy concern.
+OCSP (Online Certificate Status Protocol) is a more modern, reliable and easier to implement alternative.
+Still, it potentially requires many resources to keep up with demand, while introducing a more immediate single point of failure.

 polyproto inherently mitigates some of the possible misuse of a revoked certificate, as the validity of a certificate is usually checked by many parties.
 Especially, if the revocation process is initiated by the actor themselves, the actor already lets all servers they are connected to know that the certificate in question is no longer valid.

-Extensions to the protocol are free to implement CRLs or OCSP, should they want to do so.
+polyproto does not require the use of CRLs or OCSP.

 ### 7.2 Actor identity keys and message signing